With a Gallic shrug, Fed bids adieu to the recession that wasn't

 Can it last?

-One risk is if inflation resurges alongside a tighter-than-expected economy, and Fed policy needs to become even stricter and induce the inflation-killing downturn which officials still hope to avoid.
+One risk is if inflation resurges alongside a tighter-than-expected economy, and Fed policy needs to become even stricter and induce the inflation-killing downturn that officials still hope to avoid.

 But the odds of that may be falling.